Purchasing A Car With 150k Miles; Will It Be Worth The Risk?

 I like to jot down the advantages and disadvantages, like depreciation rates and how the vehicle stacks up in the resale market.
 This way, I can make more informed choices.
 Plus, I think about how often I might need repairs on a higher-mileage car since that can really impact my overall costs and convenience.

 Taking this systematic approach helps me weigh all the key factors and spot any hidden costs that might not be obvious right away.
-Engaging in this thoughtful process boosts my confidence and satisfaction with whatever decision I end up making.

 Frequently Asked Questions